-- What is the specific goal of your mobile customers?
+- What is the specific goal your mobile customers have?

-Addressing these questions would give you a good idea of the role your mobile marketing strategy should play.
-It’s important for you to understand how your mobile marketing is going to co-exist with your existing email marketing, landing pages, PPC ads, and in-bound marketing in general.
-Remember: mobile marketing doesn’t exist in a vacuum.
+Addressing these questions will give you a good idea of the role your mobile marketing strategy should play.
+It’s important for you to understand how your mobile marketing is going to co-exist with your existing email marketing, landing pages, PPC ads, and inbound marketing in general.
+Remember: mobile marketing doesn’t exist solely on its own.

 Most smartphone users check their mailboxes on the go.
 If you want your email to get opened, read, and clicked on, you need to provide a seamless mobile experience.
 Here are some tested tips to help you optimize mobile navigation:

 - Use a responsive template; your email should look good to both desktop and mobile users.

 - Go easy on the design; try not to insert large images in your email — they might take forever to load.

 - Choose every word wisely; for instance, my iPhone 13 Pro only displays the first 37 characters of a subject line when the device is held vertically.

 - Break your text into small paragraphs and add buttons instead of links; this will make it easier for your mobile users to read your emails